IsaiahVK/CMPS2200-recitation/recitation-03/recitation-03.md

 .  $W(n) = 2W(n/2) + n$

 .
-The work is split into left and right halves, and slicing and combining is required.
+The work is split into left and right halves, both of n/2 size.
+This split is carried out through slicing, which is known O(n).
+There are 2 slices of size n/2, adding the extra n.
+The O(1) combining operations are obmitted from the recurrence formula.
 .
 .
 .